bimdata/documentation-old/doc_sphinx/platform/index.rst

 =================================

-The Platform let you have as many Clouds as you need.
+The Platform lets you have as many Clouds as you need.
 In every Cloud, you can create as many Projects as you want.

 Every Project is a place to share about a BIM project: in a Project, you could be Admin, User or Guest.